Dion Boucicault: Early life

-In 1828, Lardner was elected as professor of natural philosophy and astronomy at University College, London, a position he held until he resigned in 1831.
+In 1828, Lardner was elected as professor of natural philosophy and astronomy at University College London ('London University' at the time), a position he held until he resigned in 1831.
 Anne Boursiquot followed him to London in 1828, taking all but one of her children with her.

-Consequently, from then on Boucicault attended various schools in and around London, about which there is a good deal of confusion.
+Consequently, Dion Boucicault attended various schools in and around London; there is confusion about the details of his education.
 Richard Fawkes has addressed this in a biography.
 For about four years, from 1829, Boucicault seems to have attended a very small private school in Hampstead kept by a Mr Hessey; between 1833 and 1835 he was at University College School, where he began his friendship with Charles Kenney.
 He later recalled having boarded in Euston Square with a Rev. Henry Stebbing, a historian.
 There is a gap of two years in the record, when Fawkes believes Boucicault may have attended Rowland Hill's Bruce Castle School, as stated in the Dictionary of National Biography.

 In 1837, he was enrolled at Wyke House, a school at Sion Hill, Brentford, kept by a Dr Alexander Jamieson.
-There he appeared in a school play, in the part of Rolla in Sheridan's Pizarro, and wrote his own first play, The Old Guard, which was produced some years later.
-After that, according to some accounts he attended a school in Dublin, before returning to London as an apprentice civil engineer to Lardner.
+There he appeared in a school play, in the part of Rolla in Sheridan's Pizarro.
+He also wrote his own first play, The Old Guard, which was produced some years later.

+When Boucicault was in his late teens, his mother persuaded a cousin, Arthur Lee Guinness, to give her son a job as a clerk in the Dublin brewery.
+He began an affair with Guinness, which caused a crisis in his cousin's family.
+In 1840 Boucicault returned to London flush with cash, thought to be the result of blackmail or the family having paid him off.
+He enrolled as a student at the Dean Street Academy.
+He later claimed Guinness paid for his tuition and had made him his heir.
+The allowance was stopped and Boucicault became penniless.